mgeraci/auto-hud/README.md

 ## Static files
 Static files are compiled with gulp, a node.js based build system.
-Once you have node and gulp installed, and then you can run `npm install` in the project root to install the packages required to compile Auto-HUD's frontend files.
+Once you have node and gulp installed, you can then run `npm install` in the project root to install the packages required to compile Auto-HUD's frontend files.
 Then, run `gulp` in the project root to watch for Sass and CoffeeScript changes.